 Through Texas County and District Retirement System (TCDRS), NTTA provides pension retirement benefits to its eligible retirees.
 To become eligible, employees must have a minimum 10 years of service at age 60, 75 years of age or 30 years of service at any age.
 Eligible retirees receive 250% of the amount they contribute to their retirement account.
 Currently the retirement plan is funded at 100.72% as of December 31, 2021.
 In FY1997, NTTA decided to opt out of paying into social security and created a mandatory 401(K) program for all employees.
 However, this decision did not include the Hospital Insurance portion of the Federal Insurance Contribution Act, so NTTA and its employees still contribute to Medicare.
-As a condition of employment, each employee is required to contribute the following percentages of their base salary to fund these plans: 6.00% to TCDRS, 4.00% to 401(K) and 1.45% to Medicare.
-NTTA also contributes a percent of total base salary of each employee equal to 9.44% to TCDRS, 3.50% to 401(K) and 1.45% to Medicare to fund these plans.
+As a condition of employment, each employee is required to contribute the following percentages of their base salary to fund these plans: 6.00% to TCDRS, 4.00% to 401(K) and 1.45% to Medicare to fund these plans.
 The FY2023 Budget includes \$7.5 million for overall retirement benefits and incorporates the change in contribution rate for TCDRS, down from FY2022.